YMCA Youth and Government Program

 0

-Volunteers and Advisors
+Volunteers and Club Advisors

-Purpose
+Our Purpose

 The purpose of Youth and Government is to prepare a selected group of young people for moral and political leadership in the American democratic process by providing guidance, training, and experience in the theory and practice of determining public policy on the state level.
 It is called “a laboratory in citizenship and government.”

-YMCA Mission
+Our Mission

 In partnership with the YMCA, we are able to combine their core principles and strength with what Texas Youth and Government strives to achieve, the advancement of youth to become successful in their future endeavors.
 YMCA assistance and involvement in every major facet of the Youth and Government program allows for the incorporation of YMCA core values: